PLaRoche/plaroche.github.com/_posts/2015-12-11-homestead-virtualbox.markdown

 layout: post
 title:  "Homestead and web timeouts: Damn you vboxnet0"
 date:   2015-12-11
+categories: vagrant homestead devops
+tags: vagrant homestead devops
+author: patrick
+description: "How to get homestead and virtualbox to actually work"
+share: true
 ---

 Not able to load your web project, is the browser just timing out?

 Chances are your Homestead.yaml file has a different IP range as what __VirtualBox__ has set up.

 #### Example:

 Some config: